chaos-mesh/chaos-mesh/doc/io_chaos.md

   errno: "32"
 ```

-If `errno` is not specified, it will be generate randomly on runtime.
+If `errno` is not specified, it will be generated randomly on runtime.

 ### mixed

+If you are using the mixed mode, you can edit spec as below:

 ````yaml
 spec: